garfinjm/pgcoe-sc2-test-site/docs/pages/start/index.md

 NCBI contains a wealth of biomedical and genomic information.
 Submitting sequence data to NCBI involves using and understanding the relationship between several resources:

 - GenBank/RefSeq - These resources primarily store assembled sequence data and metadata about how a sequence was assembled.
-  - NOTE: In some cases, limited metadata about the biological sample that was used to generate the sequence may also be included.
+  - {: .note } In some cases, limited metadata about the biological sample that was used to generate the sequence may also be included.
 - Sequence Read Archive (SRA) - A database of raw sequencing reads and metadata about sequencing methods.
 - BioSample - Data about the biological specimen which was the starting point for sequencing.
 - BioProject - An organizational structure that links data for a single research or surveillance project stored in other NCBI databases.
-  - NOTE: Umbrella BioProjects are a special BioProject type that only contain other BioProjects.
+  - {: .note } Umbrella BioProjects are a special BioProject type that only contain other BioProjects.

 These resources can be linked into a hierarchy as the figure below from [Timme et al. (2023)](https://doi.org/10.1099/mgen.0.001145) shows graphically: